GoogleCloudDataproc/initialization-actions/README.md

-# Dataproc Initialization Actions
+# Cloud Dataproc Initialization Actions

 When creating a [Google Cloud Dataproc](https://cloud.google.com/dataproc/) cluster, you can specify [initialization actions](https://cloud.google.com/dataproc/init-actions) in executables and/or scripts that Cloud Dataproc will run on all nodes in your Cloud Dataproc cluster immediately after the cluster is set up.

-## How are initialization actions used?
+## How initialization actions are used
-Initialization actions are stored in a [Google Cloud Storage](https://cloud.google.com/storage) bucket and can be passed as a paramater to the `gcloud` command or the `clusters.create` API when creating a Dataproc cluster.
+Initialization actions are stored in a [Google Cloud Storage](https://cloud.google.com/storage) bucket and can be passed as a parameter to the `gcloud` command or the `clusters.create` API when creating a Cloud Dataproc cluster.
 For example, to specify an initialization action when creating a cluster with the `gcloud` command, you can run:

     gcloud dataproc clusters create CLUSTER-NAME
     [--initialization-actions [GCS_URI,...]]
     [--initialization-action-timeout TIMEOUT]

-For convenience, a copy of initialization actions in this repository are stored in the following Cloud Storage bucket which is publicly-accessible:
+For convenience, copies of initialization actions in this repository are stored in the following Cloud Storage bucket, which is publicly accessible:

     gs://dataproc-initialization-actions